/

 Mistake #5: Responding Too Slowly in Shopify Admin

-Dispute windows vary by network but are always tight.
-Responding at the last minute is one of the most costly mistakes merchants make.
+Dispute windows vary by network, but they are always short.
+Responding at the last minute is one of the costliest mistakes Shopify merchants make.

-• The more likely it is for you to miss the case entirely.
+• The more likely you are to miss the case entirely

-• The greater the risk of losing a high-value customer relationship.
+• The higher the risk of losing a valuable customer relationship

 According to Chargeflow’s 2025 Psychology of Chargebacks Report, merchants who respond within 48 hours see significantly higher win rates.

-• Define a strict internal deadline (e.g., 48 hours from receiving the chargeback).
+• Set a strict internal deadline, such as 48 hours from the moment a chargeback is received.

 • Automate notifications so your team never misses an alert.